Faith Deconstruction Therapy in San Clemente, California

 It can feel like the ground under your life is moving.

-At Denney Family Therapy in San Clemente, we support adults navigating faith deconstruction, religious trauma, spiritual disorientation, and identity reconstruction.
+At Denney Family Therapy in San Clemente, we support adults navigating faith deconstruction, religious trauma, spiritual disorientation, and major identity shifts.
 Our work is not about telling you what to believe.
 It is about helping you understand what has happened, listen to yourself more clearly, and rebuild from a place of honesty, safety, and compassion.

 We offer in-person therapy in San Clemente for clients across South Orange County, with telehealth available throughout California.